AnonymousAuthor000/Code2536/README.md

 Install the jsonrepair:

 `npm install -g jsonrepair`

+Note that the recommend version of gcc and g++ is 9.4.0.

 2. Download the source code of the TensorFlow.
 Here we test our tool on v2.9.1.